Wimmics/corese/docs/storage/Configuring and Connecting to Different Storage Systems in Corese.md

 # Album endpoint, available at http://localhost:8080/album/sparql
 <#_1> a st:Server;
-    st:service "album"; # Assigns the name "album" to this endpoint st:path "db1". # Assigns the "db1" storage system to this endpoint
+    st:service "album"; # Assigns the name "album" to this endpoint st:storage "db1". # Assigns the "db1" storage system to this endpoint

 # Music endpoint, available at http://localhost:8080/music/sparql
 <#_2> a st:Server;
-    st:service "music"; # Assigns the name "music" to this endpoint st:path "db2". # Assigns the "db2" storage system to this endpoint
+    st:service "music"; # Assigns the name "music" to this endpoint st:storage "db2". # Assigns the "db2" storage system to this endpoint
 ```

 With this configuration, the endpoint `<http://localhost:8080/album/sparql>` will use `db1` data, and `<http://localhost:8080/music/sparql>` will use `db2` data.